What does iMMO do?

 Scientific research

-iMMO regularly contributes to scientific research, whether initiated by iMMO or by others.
-The research is focused both on medical topics as well as on legal issues. iMMO’s files provide a wealth of information on how victims of torture and human rights violations, with their medical issues, get tangled up in the practicalities of the asylum process.
-The reports of the findings often result in articles in national or professional media and sometimes feed discussions in the Dutch parliament.
+iMMO regularly contributes to scientific research, whether initiated by iMMO or by others. iMMO’s files provide a wealth of information on how victims of torture and human rights violations, with their medical issues, get tangled up in the practicalities of the asylum process.
+The reports of the findings often result in articles in national or professional media and sometimes in parliamentary questions.